How to Train a French Bulldog

 French Bulldogs are low-energy non-sporting dogs that respond well to short, positive training sessions.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+A French Bulldog at 16-28 lbs and a 10-12 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 What sets the French Bulldog apart from other non-sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 French Bulldog Training Challenges